 Rua Augusta triumphal Arch

-Depending on the time of your departure flight today, you may be able to hit the streets of Lisbon for some last-minute shopping or a final egg tart (or two!).
-Or head out to one of the city's miradouros — viewpoints with gardens — for one last look at Portugal's romance.
+A short transfer takes you back to Lisbon today, and depending on the time of your departing flight, you may be able to wander the streets of the capital and enjoy some last-minute souvenir shopping or eat a few pastéis de natas (Portuguese custard tarts).
+Or head out to one of the city's miradouros—viewpoints with gardens—for one last look at Portugal's romance.
 When the time comes, you'll be transferred to the airport for your flight home or onto your next adventure.
+Safe travels!

 Map